 What is Shoyu Chicken?

 The term “shoyu” is the Japanese word for soy sauce.
 Japanese immigrants brought this savory condiment with them when they came to Hawaii.
-As the name suggests, the star of the dish is shoyu, or soy sauce.
-This gives the chicken its deep, rich color and forms the base of its rich, umami packed savory flavor.
+As the name suggests, the star of this dish is shoyu, or soy sauce.
+This gives the chicken its deep, rich color and forms the base of its umami packed savory flavor.

-Different Asian cuisines have different variations of soy sauce, and Shoyu is the Japanese version.
+- Shoyu (soy sauce) – Different Asian cuisines have different variations of soy sauce, and Shoyu is the Japanese version.
 Before you start planning a trip to your nearest Asian market, you may well already have some in your pantry.
+Kikkoman, the most widely available soy sauce in America, is in fact a Japanese Shoyu.

 - Cornstarch – To make a slurry to thicken the sauce.